 traffic identifier (TID): Any of the identifiers usable by higher layer entities to distinguish medium access control (MAC) service data units (MSDUs) to MAC entities that support quality of service (QoS) within the MAC data service.

-NOTE—There are 16 possible TID values; eight identify traffic categories (TCs), and the other eight identify parameterized traffic streams (TSs).
+NOTE—There are 16 possible TID values; eight identify user priorities, and the other eight identify parameterized traffic streams (TSs).
 The TID is assigned to an MSDU in the layers above the MAC.

 P170L48

-traffic category (TC): A label for medium access control (MAC) service data units (MSDUs) that have a

-distinct user priority (UP), as viewed by higher layer entities, relative to other MSDUs provided for delivery over the same link.
-Traffic categories are meaningful only to MAC entities that support quality of service (QoS) within the MAC data service.
-These MAC entities determine the UP for MSDUs belonging to a particular traffic category using the priority value provided with those MSDUs at the MAC service access point (MAC SAP).

 P218L10

-TC traffic category

 P275L13

 IEEE Std 802.11 uses a shared medium and provides differentiated control of access to the medium to handle data transfers with QoS requirements.
-The QoS facility (per MSDU traffic category and TSPEC negotiation) allows an IEEE 802.11 LAN to become part of a larger network providing end-to-end QoS delivery or to function as an independent network providing transport on a per-link basis with specified QoS commitments.
+The QoS facility (per MSDU user priority and TSPEC negotiation) allows an IEEE 802.11 LAN to become part of a larger network providing end-to-end QoS delivery or to function as an independent network providing transport on a per-link basis with specified QoS commitments.
 The specifications regarding the integration and operability of the QoS facility with any other end-to-end QoS delivery mechanism like Resource Reservation Protocol (RSVP) are beyond the scope of this standard.

 P299L24

-All STAs support the data service, but only QoS STAs in a QoS BSS differentiate their MSDU delivery according to the designated traffic category or traffic stream (TS) of individual MSDUs.
+All STAs support the data service, but only QoS STAs in a QoS BSS differentiate their MSDU delivery according to the designated user priority or traffic stream (TS) of individual MSDUs.
 QoS STAs that support the QMF service differentiate their MMPDU delivery according to the MMPDU’s access category.
 The access category of each MMPDU is designated by the transmitter’s current QMF policy.

 P299L51

 The QoS facility supports eight priority values, referred to as UPs.
 The values a UP may take are the integer values from 0 to 7 and are identical to the IEEE 802.1D™ priority tags.
-An MSDU with a particular UP is said to belong to a traffic category (TC) with that UP.
 The UP is provided with each MSDU at the medium access control service access point (MAC SAP) either directly, in the UP parameter, or indirectly, in a TSPEC or SCS Descriptor element designated by the UP parameter.

 P796L43

-The QoS Control field is a 16-bit field that identifies the TC or TS to which the frame belongs as well as various other QoS-related, A-MSDU related, and mesh-related information about the frame that varies by frame type, subtype, and type of transmitting STA.
+The QoS Control field is a 16-bit field that identifies the UP or TS to which the frame belongs as well as various other QoS-related, A-MSDU related, and mesh-related information about the frame that varies by frame type, subtype, and type of transmitting STA.
 The QoS Control field is present in all Data frames in which the QoS subfield of the Subtype subfield is equal to 1 (see 9.2.4.1.3 (Type and Subtype subfields)).

 P797L60

-The TID subfield identifies the TC or TS to which the corresponding MSDU (or fragment thereof) or A-MSDU in the Frame Body field belongs.
+The TID subfield identifies the UP or TS to which the corresponding MSDU (or fragment thereof) or A-MSDU in the Frame Body field belongs.
 The TID subfield also identifies the TC or TS of traffic for which a TXOP is being requested, through the setting of TXOP duration requested or queue size.
 The encoding of the TID subfield depends on the access policy (see 9.4.2.29 (TSPEC element)) and is shown in

 P798L39